LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 ### Incomplete Types

 Notwithstanding templates defined in the `<lclib-c++/TypeTraits.hpp>` header, by default, templates may not be instantiated with incomplete types.
-The behavior of instantiating a template with one or more incomplete types is undefined.
+The behavior of instantiating a template with one or more incomplete types is undefined, except as otherwise provided.

 Templates defined in the TypeTraits Header have special rules.
 Most templates require that all instantiating parameters are either complete, an array of an unknown bound, or (possibly cv-qualfied) void.
 See documentation of that header for details.

-The behavior of violating these rules is undefined.  to
+The behavior of violating these rules is undefined.